Synaptic clock as a neural substrate of consciousness: Discussion

 How to reconcile the proposed mechanism of synaptic clock, or some related mechanism based on neural plasticity, as a substrate of consciousness, with cases of certain systems or situations in which, possibly, there is no consciousness associated with them?
-For instance, in case of (1) dreamless sleep, (2) cerebellum, which, as it seems, does not give rise to any conscious experiences, or (3) lower animals, e.g., marine mollusks (like \textit{Aplysia Californica}), which may or may not be conscious--despite substantial amounts of neural activity and plastic synaptic changes in all of them \cite{Takeuchi2014,Koch2016,Martin2002}?
-Our main argument is that we aimed to find an account for certain properties of consciousness, and what is proposed is that whenever consciousness is present the persistence of its contents will correlate with some synaptic traces (possibly with only a subset of them, and perhaps in some systems only, that is such with synapses or some analogous processes)--but not that synaptic plasticity is in itself sufficient for any conscious experience to occur.
-Also, other mechanisms both upstream as well as downstream of the plasticity might be involved to certain degrees, as considered already above, including also contribution from glial cells.
-As memory trace of an event progresses, conscious experience of that event may be related first to synaptic tags, e.g., a protein phosphorylation, and then more to RNAs being transcribed in an activity-dependent manner, or to cellular-level plasticity, or neuronal firing, and so on.
-However, also some additional lines of reasoning could be proposed for two of the above cases.
-Namely, for (1) cerebellum--this structure can be considered a part of low-level sensory/motor circuits, and thus (as it was postulated for such regions in \cite{Jura2019}) it may possibly have so short-persistence, almost zero-duration synaptic traces that, together with the possibility that consciousness associated with its activity may have no 'vivid', easily-recognizable form--such on which attention cannot be focused, its impact on a conscious experience will be in result not 'noticeable'; also, the brain activity patterns likely need to be taken as a whole, if the exact contents of an experience are to be considered--we do not know how it would be like to be a cerebellum, if separated from the rest of the brain--it might affect the conscious experience as a whole in some way \cite{Koch2016}; (2) sleep--from the perspective of one's conscious experience the dreamless sleep can be viewed as a period in which the perceived time flow speeds up so that this period seems to last infinitely short (when assessed in retrospection)--thus it is like the moment just after awakening was a continuation of the one just before falling asleep or, alternatively, the one just before the last dream experienced during the night ended (and because of that, one cannot be sure when exactly the dream occurred, that is, whether it was just before the awakening or, maybe, just after falling asleep)--hence the supposed lack of consciousness during the dreamless sleep could support the view that when no low-level sensory data is being processed in an integrated manner, and no movements executed, the remaining type of information processing speeds up the time flow so substantially.
+For instance, in case of (1) cerebellum, which, as it seems, does not give rise to any evident conscious experiences, (2) dreamless sleep, or (3) lower animals, e.g., marine mollusks (like \textit{Aplysia Californica}), which may or may not be conscious--despite substantial amounts of neural activity and plastic synaptic changes in all of them \cite{Koch2016,Takeuchi2014,Martin2002}?
+Our main argument is that we aimed to find an account for certain properties of consciousness, and what is proposed is that whenever consciousness is possible to occur the persistence of its contents will correlate with some synaptic traces (or some analogous processes; and possibly with only a subset of them).
+Not that synaptic plasticity is in itself sufficient for any conscious experience to occur.
+Importantly, the present proposal should be understood from the above-described broader perspective of networks, activity of which the synaptic plasticity shapes.
+For consciousness to be possible, what is perhaps necessary are other mechanisms that constitute predispositions for, and prerequisites of, the actual proper neural correlates of consciousness \cite{Northoff2020}.
+Also, some additional lines of reasoning could be proposed for two of the above cases.
+Namely, for: \\ (1) cerebellum--this structure is organized into largely non-overlapping functional modules, receiving mapped inputs from the environment, with little interaction possible between separate modules \cite{Tononi2004}.
+This property, combined with the fact that it may have the putative synaptic clocks with the time units so short that almost non-persistent (since it can be considered a part of low-level sensory/motor circuitry), will prevent this structure from contributing (strongly) to the above-described ‘fusion’ of spatio-temporal representations of non-co-temporal inputs.
+As a result, its impact on conscious experience will be not 'noticeable'; \\ (2) sleep--from the perspective of one's conscious experience the dreamless sleep can be viewed as a period in which the perceived time flow speeds up so that this period seems to last ‘infinitely’ short (when assessed in retrospection).
+It is thus like the moment just after awakening was a continuation of the one just before falling asleep or, alternatively, the one just before the last dream experienced during the night ended (and because of that one cannot be sure when exactly the dream occurred, that is, whether it was just before the awakening or, maybe, just after falling asleep).
+Hence the supposed lack of consciousness during the dreamless sleep could support the view that when no low-level sensory data is being processed in an integrated manner, and no voluntary movements executed, the remaining type of information processing speeds up the time flow so substantially.
+Addressing this issue of sleep more strictly, this ‘temporal’ situation of dreamless sleep seems to be analogous to a ‘spatial’ one, of the blind spot in our visual field, existence of which we are not directly aware of, unless we are informed about the properties of a putative underlying physical system--then we are ‘aware’ of it, but still not directly.
+In other words, a lack of (supposed) information (as in these two examples) is not the same as would be an information about a lack \cite{Dennett1992,Dainton2018}.